Past Group members

 Dr Scott Richardson

 Scott was born in near the Scottish border in Berwick Upon Tweed.
 He received an MSci degree in Astrophysics from the University of St Andrews in 2001.
 After spending two years working within the IT industry in London, Scott returned to St Andrews to study for his PhD in the field of polymer optoelectronics.
+After completing his PhD Schott then returned to the IT industry.

 Dr Yim Fun Loo (Annie)